mabo3n/transaction-authorizer/RATIONALE.md

 -   **Services**: responsible for handling specific business requirements not suited for a single domain entity.
 -   **Application**: responsible for providing the user-facing functionalities.
 The "use cases" of the software are incorporated here.
 -   **Api**: responsible for intefacing the software with the outer world.
--   **Host**: not a layer but the main component, the heart of the software that glues everything together and host the application.
+-   **Host**: not a layer but the top-most component that holds everything together and serves the software.

 It is worth noting that, given the present simplicity of the business requirements, it can be stated that the chosen architecture is an overkill.
 Nevertheless, the groundwork is laid for future features that shall emerge.